AgileVentures/av-static-website/source/blog_articles/2017-10-03-av-ecosystem-review-rumours-of-agilebots-demise.html.markdown

 2) stub at the level of the Slack client
 3) stub at the level of the post request to the Slack API

 I could make arguments for each.
-It's tempting to go for 3) because the existing test is stubbing there, but I feel that's the job of an acceptance test, which I hope to have too.
+It's tempting to go for 3) because the existing test is stubbing there, but I feel that's the job of an acceptance test, which I hope we already have.
 Stubbing at the internal method level feels too fine grained.
 I'm going to use dependency injection and go for 2), stubbing at the level of the Slack client.
 I change the method signature like so:

 ```rb
 def post_yt_link(hangout, client = Slack::Web::Client.new)